May: What to Do in the Desert Garden

 As the weather heats up in May, gardening activity winds down.
 Discover what you can still plant, prune, and fertilize (and what you shouldn’t), how to adjust your watering schedule as you head into summer, and more.

 May is a beautiful month in the desert.
 Plants are flowering and bursting with new spring growth.
-But as the weather heats up, gardening slows down.
-(Or so it should, if you’re doing it right!)
+But as the weather heats up, gardening activities slow down.

 While there are still plenty of gardening activities to be done in May, there are some tasks that you should skip for now — they are best done in cooler weather.

-Let’s take a look at what you should and shouldn’t plant, prune, and fertilize, how to adjust your watering schedule, insects and weeds to watch out for (look for two good guys this month!), and more.
+Let’s take a look at what you should and shouldn’t plant, prune, and fertilize, how to adjust your watering schedule, and more.

 May Weather Outlook

-Compared to April, May is noticeably hotter, drier, and harder on plants (and gardeners).
+Compared to April, May is noticeably hotter, drier, and harder on plants.
+(And on gardeners).
 The average high temperature is nearly 10 degrees higher.
-The chance of rain goes down even further, dry winds pick up, and the sun’s intensity increases.
+The chance of rain continues to go down, dry winds pick up, and the sun’s intensity increases.

 Here’s a look at May weather averages in both Tucson and Phoenix.